biopython/biopython.github.io/wiki/Multiple_Alignment_Format.md

 ### Retrieving alignments overlapping a given interval

-The *search(starts, ends)* generator function accepts a list of start and end positions, and yields MultipleSeqAlignment objects that overlap the given intervals.
+The **MafIO.MafIndex.search()** generator function accepts a list of start and end positions, and yields MultipleSeqAlignment objects that overlap the given intervals.
 This is particularly useful for obtaining alignments over the multiple exons of a single transcript, eliminating the need to retrieve an entire locus.